reegis/deflex/docs/input_data.rst

 | ...  | ...  | ...           | ...   | ...  | ...        | ...         | ...                   | ...             | ...           |
 +------+------+---------------+-------+------+------------+-------------+-----------------------+-----------------+---------------+

+*Mandatory*

-*Mandatory*.
-Similarly to the CHP - heat plants sheet, here information about the power plants is required.
-Again, the data must be divided by region and subdivided by source.
-The capacity column represents the total capacitiy [MW] of all the plants operating with the same fuel in one region, while count represents the number of plants.
-Fuel and efficiency must be provided too.
-Same as with CHP - heat plants Limit_elec_pp is the maximum amount of energy that a plant can produce within the observation period.
-It is also possible to introduce variable costs for producing electricity (which are the costs of running the plant without fuel costs) and/or a downtime factor for each plant.
+Here information about the power plants is required.
+The data must be divided by region and subdivided by fuel.
+The capacity column represents the total capacitiy of all the plants operating with the same fuel in one region, while count represents the number of plants.
+Fuel and efficiency must be provided too along with the maximal amount of energy produced in the whole year, which is called *limit*.
+This parameter has the function of setting a maximum energy generation level for each power plant so that all plants work in parallel.
+Otherwise, it could be the case that during the entire period only one plant works, which in reality does not happen.
+It is also possible to introduce variable costs for each plant and/or a downtime factor for each plant, but these last three are not mandatory.
+Finally source_region indicates from which region does the fuel come.
+In case the fuel is regionally classified in commodities, usually the source_region will be that region.
+In case the fuel is globally classified in commodities, then the source_region will be DE.

 Volatiles plants
 ~~~~~~~~~~~~~~~~